-- (a) Record of the entire years' performance from sketch to finished product.
-10 Marks - (b) Five selected nature and object study exercises in any media done during the session including minimum of two still life exercises.
-05 Marks - (c) Two selected works of paintings done during the year 05 Marks
+- (a) Record of the entire year's performance from sketch to finished product.
+10 Marks - (b) Five selected nature and object study exercises in any media done during the session, including minimum of two still life exercises.
+5 Marks - (c) Two selected works of paintings done by the candidate during the year 5 Marks

-These selected works prepared during the course by the candidates and certified by the school authorities as the work done in the school will be placed before the examiners for assessment.
+These selected works prepared during the course by the candidate and certified by the school authorities as the work done in the school will be placed before the examiners for assessment.

-- Note: 1.
-The candidates should be given one hour-break after first three hours. - 2.
-The time-table to be so framed as to allow the students to work continuously for minimum of two periods at a stretch.
+Note: The time-table to be so framed as to allow the students to work continuously for minimum of two periods at a stretch.